strubell/11-767/labs/lab3-quantization.md

 2: Quantization in PyTorch
 ----
 1. [Here is the official documentation for Torch quantization](https://pytorch.org/docs/stable/quantization.html) and an [official blog post](https://pytorch.org/blog/introduction-to-quantization-on-pytorch/) about the functionality.
 Today we'll be focusing on what the PyTorch documentation refers to as  **dynamic** quantization (experimenting with **static** quantization and **quantization-aware training (QAT)** is an option for extra credit if you wish).
 2. In **dynamic** PyTorch quantization, weights are converted to `int8`, and activations are converted as well before performing computations, so that those computations can be performed using faster `int8` operations.
-Accumulators are not quantized.
+Accumulators are not quantized, and the scaling factors are computed on-the-fly (in **static** quantization, scaling factors are computed using a representative dataset, and remain quantized in accumulators).
 You can acitvate dynamic quantization to `int8` for a model in PyTorch as follows:
    ```
    import torch.quantization
    quantized_model = torch.quantization.quantize_dynamic(model, {torch.nn.Linear}, dtype=torch.qint8)
    ```
-Try to use this to quantize your models.
+3. Try to use this to quantize your models.
 If you're feeling lost and/or you're unable to get this to work on your model [here is a tutorial on using dynamic quantization on a fine-tuned BERT](https://pytorch.org/tutorials/intermediate/dynamic_quantization_bert_tutorial.html) and [here is one quantizing an LSTM language model](https://pytorch.org/tutorials/advanced/dynamic_quantization_tutorial.html).
 3. Any difficulties you encountered here?
 Why or why not?

 3: Model size